aykim/twitterdatabase/README.md

 ##### 3) REMOVE ALL final_xxx.csv and out_xxx.csv files AND `deleted_duplicates.txt` in your program directory
 **Important**:  lines are **appended** to final_xxx.csv files, so `final_` and `out_` files must be deleted.
-**If these are not deleted, then final_xxx.csv files will contain repeated information**.
+**Note: If these are not deleted, then final_xxx.csv files will contain repeated information**.

 To test that this ran correctly:
    - Type `ls` on current directory where all the programs are (/data/timeline).
 You should only see python programs.